brucemack/brucemack.github.io/ampersand/index.md

 synchronize audio streams to within ~4ms.
 However, testing shows that this isn't good enough to achieve high-quality audio.

-### Help From DSP
+### A Litter Help From DSP

 Further adjustments to the audio stream are required to eliminate the potential 4ms alignment problem.
 After some testing, I've come up with a few approaches to this problem.

 When multiple receivers are "hearing" the same transmitting station, the voter logic uses RSSI values to select which will contribute its audio to the AllStar conference.
-Only one receiver is selected by the voter at a time, but **the audio stream for all eligible receivers is available in the server for examination**.
+Only one receiver is selected by the voter at a time, but **the audio streams for all eligible receivers are available in the server for examination**.
 These audio streams will differ in a few ways:
 * They will have different noise levels, which is the whole point of a voter system.
 * They may differ in amplitude, depending on how well matched the receivers are.
-* They may differ in phase, depending on how well sampling clocks are synchronized.
+* They may differ in phase, depending on how well the sampling clocks are synchronized.

-However, the fact remains that all streams will bear a **strong resemblance** to each other given that they all originate from the same transmitter.
-This "strong resemblance" can be quantified using DSP techniques: specifically, a cross-correlation between the streams.
+However, the fact remains that all streams will bear a strong resemblance to each other given that **they all originate from the same transmitter.** This "strong resemblance" can be quantified using DSP techniques: specifically, a cross-correlation between the streams.

 Streams that differ in noise level and amplitude will show a strong cross-correlation.
 However,